brezsosa/Latin_American_Countries_GDP_Analysis/docs/README.md

 # Data Analysis Project:

-## Analyzing GDP evolution over time from Latin American Countries
+### Analyzing the Latin American countries GDP evolution over the 2000 - 2018 period

+In the repository I included the csv file containing the dataset that I used.

 This project was developed to show basic operations with DataFrames using the Pandas library.
 At the end the notebook includes several visualizations to convey information in a more simplistic, graphical way.